Tricks by Justin Willman

 Latest Forum Posts

-Justin "Kredible" Willman can currently be seen hosting the hit show Cupcake Wars every Tuesday night on the Food Network, 9/8c.
-He also hosts Last Cake Standing, Hubworld, and soon, SCRABBLE (he filmed 30 episodes in ONE week).
+Justin Willman can currently be seen hosting the hit show Cupcake Wars on the Food Network.
+He also hosts Last Cake Standing, Hubworld, Win Lose or Draw, and SCRABBLE (he filmed 30 episodes in ONE week).
 His witty mix of comedy and magic has quickly established him as one of America's premiere performers.

 In March of 2012, Justin Willman appeared (not literally) on The Ellen Degeneres Show and received a STANDING OVATION!
 Watch the video clip here.
 He's appeared over 20-times on the "Rachael Ray" TV show and can be seen guest-starring as 'Armando the Amazing' on the hit Disney Channel sitcom, "The Suite Life on Deck."
-He was just voted College Entertainer of the Year 2010 by Campus Activities Magazine for a record-breaking fourth year in a row.
+He was voted College Entertainer of the Year by Campus Activities Magazine for a record-breaking fourth year in a row.
 In March of 2013 and February of 2014, he appeared on The Tonight Show with Jay Leno.

 Justin began performing at the age of twelve.
 After breaking both of his arms in a uniquely daring bicycle accident while trying to impress some girls, the young Justin started learning card tricks as an alternative to physical therapy.
 He officially turned pro when his parents hired him to entertain at his sister Ashley's fifth birthday party.
 He bombed, but was not deterred.

 Who are some of your inspirations in magic?

 Mac King, David Williamson, Penn & Teller, Lance Burton, David Copperfield, Harry Anderson, Michael Ammar.

 What was the first paid performance you ever did?